ObaidRustemi/LS-Codelab-Gantt-Chart/ROLLOUT_PLAN.md

 gs://ls-code-lab/cp-gantt/$VERSION/manifest.json
 ```

+Why: versioning preserves reproducible builds; long-lived caching keeps reports fast and reduces egress.

 Optional: keep a stable prod manifest at gs://ls-code-lab/cp-gantt/prod/manifest.json and update its resource URLs from vN → vN+1 per release.

+Why: teams can paste one URL once; you can promote new versions by updating only the prod manifest.

 ### Config JSON (IDs we expect in LS)
 Data elements